sgravrock/gpxslice/README.md

 * Because the metadata isn't updated, Strava will think that the new track is a duplicate of the original unless the original is deleted before the new one is uploaded.
-* The output contains lots of extra whitespace.